bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

     - months: 1-4
       weekdays: 1-6
       rules:
-      - { temp: 20, start: "06:00", end: "07:00" }
+      - { temp: 23, start: "06:00", end: "07:00" }
       - { temp: 20, start: "11:30", end: "12:30" }
       - { temp: 20, start: "18:00", end: "19:00" }
     - temp: "OFF"

-We can go even further and move the ``temp`` parameter one level up, so that it counts for all child rules that don't have their own ``temp`` defined.
+We can go even further and move the ``temp: 20`` one level up, so that it counts for all child rules which don't have their own ``temp`` defined.

 ::